suoeh/ConnectFour/README.md

-thsi was quite a lot of code
+this was quite a lot of code

 have a great day!